 Tinnitus is defined as hearing sound when there is no external physical source present.
 People use a variety of terms such as hissing, roaring, ringing or chirping to describe it.
 It has numerous causes: medications, too much ear wax, ear infections, acoustic tumors or exposure to excessive noise.
 However, unfortunately, many times a cause can’t be pinpointed.
 Read more about Tinnitus.

-If you believe you are experiencing symptoms of tinnitus, schedule a consultation today.
+If you believe you are experiencing symptoms of tinnitus, request a call back today.